 Using JWTs and OAuth2 to Secure APIs and Microservices

-In this post we specifically discuss usage of JSON Web Tokens (JWTs) with OAuth2.
+In this post we specifically discuss usage of JSON Web Tokens (JWT, pronounced "jot") with OAuth2.
 JWTs can certainly be used without OAuth2, by utilizing any other authentication method (e.g. Basic Auth over HTTPS), but in this opinionated post we assume OAuth2 is usually a preferred method for performing API client authentication and are mostly interested in how using JWT can improve an OAuth2 implementation.

 We further assume that the reader is familiar with OAuth2.
 If this is not the case, you may want to consult with Alex Bilbie's wonderful OAuth2 reference.